 Strawberry Lemon Yum Cups are 50% candy, 50% pie and 100% delicious.
 A lemon cheesecake filling sits nestled in strawberry white chocolate cups, all topped with whipped cream and sliced strawberries.
-Nobody can stop at one.
+A completely fun and unique recipe that makes it hard to stop at one.

 Tips about Strawberry Lemon Yum Cups:

 - Trader Joes has dehydrated strawberries relatively affordable.
 I used the organic brand Natierra, Nature’s All Foods Freeze-Dried Strawberries through Amazon. (affiliate)

 - Grinding the strawberries in a food processor (love Cuisinart) is just so much easier.
 Another option for grinding is a mortar and pestle. (affiliate)

 - I cheated when melting the white chocolate and used the old ‘bowl over the top of a pan’ to replace the double broiler.
 If you feel more comfortable using a double broiler here is a very popular version. (affiliate)